 You don’t have to make a list per se, but you do have to take every item one by one and ask yourself:

 Who says bartering is something you will only use post-collapse?
-You can use bartering today to give away some of the stuff you don’t need for other stuff that you do.
+You can use bartering today to trade some of the stuff you don’t need for other stuff that you do.
 No taxes to be paid, no hassle, AND you get to practice a crucial survival skill.

-Get in touch with fellow preppers and see if they have things you might need.
+Get in touch with fellow preppers and see if they have things you might need, or if they need things you have.
 Oftentimes, when buying in bulk, we end up having too much of one thing.
 Why not trade your excess for someone else’s excess so you both win?

 #5.
 Make Your Emergency Plan